Senjogahara Hiking Trail Guide — Nikko Japan

-Hike the remote south shore of Lake Chuzenji from Shobugahama to Senjugahama via Bear Cove (Kumakubo) — a 4-hour lakeside trail with boulder traverses, wildlife, and crystal-clear swimming coves.
+Hike the wild north shore of Lake Chuzenji from Shobugahama to Senjugahama — a 4 km lakeside trail past Aka-iwa, the quiet coves of Tochikubo and Kumakubo (Bear Cove), with boulder traverses, wildlife, and crystal-clear swimming.

 Yumoto Onsen is the end of the line in Oku-Nikko — a sulfuric hot spring at 1,470 m where Senjogahara, Lake Yu, and Shirane Mountain trails converge.
 Day bathing available without a stay.